J. T. O'Sullivan: Carolina Panthers

-Chicago Bears (second stint)
+Second stint with Bears and Galaxy

-In February 2007, he signed with the Chicago Bears.
+In February 2007, he signed with the Bears.

-Frankfurt Galaxy (second stint)

 O'Sullivan was assigned to the Frankfurt Galaxy of NFL Europa on February 24, 2007.
 In 2007, he completed 174 of 254 passes for 2,201 yards, 16 touchdowns, and 7 interceptions with a 104.8 passer rating.
 He led the league in passer rating and passing yards while also tying Casey Bramlet for the league lead in touchdown passes.
 O'Sullivan recorded the league's only two 300 passing yards games of the 2007 season and threw for 374 yards in Week 9 against the Hamburg Sea Devils.
 On June 21, 2007, O'Sullivan and Cologne Centurions running back Derrick Ross were named the 2007 NFL Europa Co-Offensive MVPs.
 They both earned All-NFL Europa honors as well.
-O'Sullivan started all ten of the team's games, leading them to a 7–3 record and a berth in World Bowl XV, which the Galaxy lost to the Hamburg Sea Devils by a score of 37–28.
+He started all ten of the team's games, leading them to a 7–3 record and a berth in World Bowl XV, which the Galaxy lost to the Hamburg Sea Devils by a score of 37–28.
 He completed 23 of 39 passes for 299 yards and two touchdowns with one interception in World Bowl XV.

 O'Sullivan was released by the Bears in July 2007.

 Detroit Lions

 O'Sullivan signed a one-year contract with the Detroit Lions in July 2007.
 Due to injuries to Detroit's other two quarterbacks, Dan Orlovsky and starter Jon Kitna, O'Sullivan played the Lions' final two 2007 preseason games in their entirety.
 O'Sullivan was the primary backup to Kitna in 2007.
-On September 16, Kitna suffered a concussion early in the second quarter against the Minnesota Vikings and was relieved by O'Sullivan, who was making his second career regular season appearance.
-O'Sullivan then completed 13 of 24 passes for 148 yards, two interceptions and his first career touchdown, which was a seven-yarder to Calvin Johnson, before Kitna returned to the game midway through the fourth quarter.
+On September 16, Kitna suffered a concussion early in the second quarter against the Vikings and was relieved by O'Sullivan, who was making his second career regular season appearance.
+He then completed 13 of 24 passes for 148 yards, two interceptions and his first career touchdown, which was a seven-yarder to Calvin Johnson, before Kitna returned to the game midway through the fourth quarter.
 The Lions won 20–17 in overtime.
 O'Sullivan played in four games for the Lions in 2007, recording season passing totals of 13 completions, 26 attempts, 148 yards, one touchdown, and two interceptions.